BReATH-Brazilian-Research/breath/README.md

 - Plot a city's history of cases of fever, cough, or sore throat.
 Implements [#27](https://gitlab.com/breath_unicamp/breath-brazilian-research-of-atmosphere-towards-health/-/issues/27)
 - Show a city's cases in some specific date.
 Implements [#28](https://gitlab.com/breath_unicamp/breath-brazilian-research-of-atmosphere-towards-health/-/issues/28)
 - View current weather data in the city.
 Implements [#21](https://gitlab.com/breath_unicamp/breath-brazilian-research-of-atmosphere-towards-health/-/issues/21), [#13](https://gitlab.com/breath_unicamp/breath-brazilian-research-of-atmosphere-towards-health/-/issues/13), [#39](https://gitlab.com/breath_unicamp/breath-brazilian-research-of-atmosphere-towards-health/-/issues/39).
 - Predicts the occurrence of current cases of fever, flu or cough in the city.
 Implements [#33](https://gitlab.com/breath_unicamp/breath-brazilian-research-of-atmosphere-towards-health/-/issues/33).
+NOTE: The model is still under development, and at the moment it does not make very correct predictions.

 # Authors